Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Doduo.md

 ---
 Ability1: Run Away
 Ability2: Early Bird
+Baby: 'No'
+BookImageName: HOME084.png
+BookShinyImageName: HOME084_s.png
 BoxSprite: SRD-BoxSprite-doduo.png
+DexCategory: Twin Bird Pokemon
+DexDescription: It can fly, but it prefers to run in the prairies.
+The two heads usually get along.
+While one is eating or sleeping, the other one is alert for predators.
+  It is known that they share a brain and their ideas are connected.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 14
+  Feet: 4.6
+  Meters: 1.4
 HiddenAbility: Tangled Feet
 HomeSprite: SRD-HomeSprite-doduo.png
 Learnset: '[[SRD-Doduo-Learnset]]'
 Legendary: 'No'
 Name: Doduo
 Number: 84
+PrimaryEggGroup: Flying
+SecondaryEggGroup: ''
 Sprite: doduo.png
 Type1: Normal
 Type2: Flying
+Weight:
+  Hectograms: 392
+  Kilograms: 39.2
+  Pounds: 86.4
 ---

 #PokeroleSRD/Pokedex